 Tax Refunds for Business Types

 Most small businesses pay their business income tax through their personal tax return.
-Sole proprietors and one-owner LLCs complete a Schedule C - Profit and Loss for Business as part of the owner's 1040.
+Sole proprietors and one-owner LLCs complete a Schedule C - Profit and Loss for Business as part of the owner's Form 1040.

 Partners in partnerships, owners of multiple-member LLCs, and S corporation owners also have their share of business income included on their personal tax returns.
 The partnership or LLC files an information tax return, and the owners are given a Schedule K-1 form showing their share of the income.

-If you are the owner of a corporation, you might pay on your income in one of two ways.
-Corporate owners are shareholders, who receive dividends paid out by the corporation.
+You might pay tax on your income in one of two ways if you're the owner of a corporation.
+Corporate owners are shareholders who receive dividends paid out by the corporation.
 Dividends are taxed to shareholders when they're received.
 If you work for the corporation as an employee, you are taxed on your annual earnings in the same way as other employees.
 The corporation itself also pays income taxes.

 Any income from your pass-through business, your corporate dividends, or your earnings as a corporate employee is included in your personal tax return, along with any other income.

 Withholding, Estimated Taxes, and Tax Refunds

 Employees, including corporate executives who are employees, have federal and state income taxes withheld from their pay.
 But not all business owners are also employees, and they don't have withholding taken from payments they receive as owners.

 Don't Forget Self-Employment Tax

 You must consider paying enough during the year through estimated taxes or withholding on other income to cover both your estimated income tax liability and your self-employment tax if you want a tax refund.

 How to Get a Small Business Tax Refund